idelsink/aignostics-python-sdk/README.md

 > 3. We can integrate with your IDP system (e.g. SAML, OIDC) for user authentication.
 Please contact us to discuss the integration.
 > 4. Registering your organistation typically takes 2 business days depending on the complexity of the signed business agreement and specific requirements.

-### Aignostics Console
+### Console

-The web-based [*Console*](https://platform.aignostics.com) of the Aignostics Platform is a user-friendly interface that allows you to manage your organization, applications, quotas, and users.
-It provides a centralized location for accessing all features and functionalities of the platform.
+The web-based [*Aignostics Console*](https://platform.aignostics.com) is a user-friendly interface that allows you to manage your organization, applications, quotas, and users registered with the Aignostics Platform.

 1. The Console is available to users registered for your organisation to manage their profile and monitor usage of their quota.
 2. Administrators of your organization can invite additional users, manage the organisation and user specific quotas and monitor usage.